LUCAINENA DE LAS TORRES

 by Saskia Mier

-Lucainena de las Torres, more popularly known as Lucainena, has the privilege of lying adjacent to one of the most magnificent protected areas in Andalucía, the Parque Natural Sierra de Alhamilla.
+Lucainena de las Torres, more popularly known as Lucainena, has the privilege of lying adjacent to one of the most magnificent protected areas in Andalucía, the Sierra de Alhamilla Natural Park.
 It has about 540 inhabitants.

 Madoz named the village ‘Lucainena de las Siete Torres’, originating from the Iberian or Hispano-Roman era, from the villa of the Roman patrician Lucainus.
 During the fifteenth and sixteenth centuries, the town’s name appears recorded as Locayna, La Caynera or Alocainona.
 The name ‘de las Torres’ refers to the castle that defended and surrounded Lucainena in the Middle Ages.
 It was always a strategic-defensive site monitoring the mountain pass between the coastal regions and further inland.